32 Cool Gifts For Hikers

 This water purifier fits in the palm of your hand but can nevertheless treat up to 50 liters of water in a single charge.
 It effectively rids your H20 of any water-borne nasties through the use of ultraviolet light rays that safely destroy 99.99% of protozoa, bacteria, and even viruses.

-Bottom line: great gifts for hikers who tend to travel far and wide don’t get much greater than this!
+Bottom line, a gift for hikers who tend to travel far and wide don’t get much greater than this!

 The “60 Hikes within 60 Miles” is the ideal gift for hikers who live in any of the major cities around the US.
 As the name suggests, these guides provide trip inspiration and itineraries for a whopping 60 trails within short driving distance of major metropolitan hubs, including San Diego, Houston, San Francisco, NYC, Richmond, Portland, and many more…